ddc-java-17/leave-me-alone-reedsearle/docs/index.md

 The user will be able to do the following:
   * Set an alarm type, similar to ringtone only much louder
   * Set method of engagement, either manually or automatically when the screen times out
-    * set an address (email, text, Whatsapp) to which photos to be sent iin the event of theft
+  * set an address (email, text, Whatsapp) to which photos to be sent in the event of theft
+  * set an authentication code to disable the alarm
+  * set a delay for entering the authentication code

 ## Persistent data
 {: menu="Persistence" }